ZHOUYI-UM/OpenCV4.5.1-step-by-step/README.md

 You can copy project 1 and rename to project 2.

 # Step 4: Project 3, Using OpenCV to open a camera
-In this project, we will use opencv to open a camera.
+In this project, we will use opencv to open a camera and show the video in QMainWindow.